glenbraun/CollaborativeLicense/README.md

 # Collaborative License
 A license for compensated creative work.

-The collaborative license is part of a larger vision for a revenue sharing business model intended for use on consensus based compute platforms such as RChain or Ethereum.

 Projects which use the collaborative license:
 * Identify a stream of revenue,
 * Accept a liability along with collaborative work to be paid from the revenue stream,